Gary Speed: Tributes

 During the following week, tributes were paid to Speed from across the football season.
 A minute's applause was held before the League Cup quarter-final ties, as well as across the Football League midweek matches.
 Similar events were staged at every Premier League match on the weekend of 4 December, as well as Wales's rugby match against Australia at the Millennium Stadium in Cardiff.
 Speed's wife Louise and his two children attended the Football League Championship game at Elland Road between Speed's former club Leeds and Millwall, which Leeds won 2–0, and again held a minute's applause.
 Speed's fellow midfielders from the 1991–92 title-winning side Gary McAllister, David Batty and Gordon Strachan laid wreaths in his memory.
 Speed's father, Roger, also led a minute's tribute at Goodison Park, where Speed's former club Everton lost 1–0 to Stoke City.
 Speed's father and sons were again present a week later at the Reebok Stadium, as another of his son's former teams Bolton Wanderers lost 2–1 to Aston Villa.

 On 4 January, the Football Association of Wales announced that a match in Speed's memory would be played on 29 February at Cardiff City Stadium.
-The friendly international, against Costa Rica, commemorated Speed's debut for Wales, where his team won against the same country 1–0, the memorial saw Costa Rica win by the same score.
+The friendly international against Costa Rica commemorated Speed's debut for Wales, in which Costa Rica were beaten 1–0.
+The memorial match saw Costa Rica win by the same score.

 On 25 September 2012, Everton visited Leeds United in the League Cup.
 Starting from the 11th minute of the fixture, both sets of supporters chanted Speed's name for 11 minutes.

+Beginning in 2022, Leeds fanzine The Square Ball has organised the Gary Speed Walk to support Andy's Man Club, a charity which raises awareness of men's mental health issues.
+The first walk was a symbolic 92 miles (in honor of the 1991–92 Football League First Division season, where Speed played a major role in Leeds' title win) from his childhood home in Flintshire to Elland Road; Carol Speed, Gary's mother, saw the walkers off.
+A year later, the walk was another 92 miles to Elland Road, this time starting from Goodison Park in Liverpool in honour of his boyhood club.
+A third walk is planned for 2025, beginning at St James' Park in Newcastle and once again finishing 121 miles away in Leeds.

 Funeral

-Speed's funeral, attended by around 250 members of his family and close friends took place in the village of Hawarden on 9 December 2011.
+Speed's funeral, attended by around 250 members of his family and close friends, took place in the village of Hawarden on 9 December 2011.
 In keeping with his wife Louise's wishes, only small crowds gathered on the main road outside St Deiniol's Church and no members of the press were admitted.
 Speed was later cremated in Pentre Bychan Crematorium, Wrexham.